HEALTH CONCERNS

 Author

-Your body has been through trauma after a miscarriage and will need time and additional care to heal.
-Parsley Health physician Jaclyn Tolentino, DO, and health coach Kelly Johnston, RD, weigh in on how to support your body after pregnancy loss.
+Your body has been through trauma after pregnancy loss and will need time and additional care to heal.
+Your body will also need time to rebalance hormones after a miscarriage.

 What can cause a miscarriage?